 Modules used with E1s and E2s have only one point per module.
 However, PAC Manager was originally developed for SNAP modules, which accommodate up to four points each.
-When you use PAC Manager with E1s and E2s, each module on the E1 or E2 corresponds to the first point (point 0) on a similar SNAP module.
+For these I/O units in PAC Manager, each module on the E1 or E2 corresponds to the first point (point 0) on a similar SNAP module.